Deferred Revenue Explained: A Guide for Finance Professionals

 Understanding how deferred and accrued revenue affect your financial statements is crucial for accurate reporting and sound financial management.
 Let's break down their impact on the balance sheet, income statement, and your tax liability.

-Effects on the Balance Sheet
+Effects on Your Balance Sheet

 Deferred revenue, payments received for goods or services not yet delivered, appears as a liability on your balance sheet.
 Think of it as a customer credit—you've received the cash, but you still owe the customer the product or service.
 Until you fulfill your obligation, that payment sits on your balance sheet as deferred revenue, as explained in Stripe's guide.
 Conversely, accrued revenue—money earned but not yet received—is tracked as "accounts receivable," an asset on your balance sheet.
 This represents the money your customers owe you, highlighted in Invoiced's comparison.

-Influence on the Income Statement
+How They Influence Your Income Statement

 While both deferred and accrued revenue initially reside on the balance sheet, they eventually flow to the income statement.
 Deferred revenue transitions to the income statement as revenue once you deliver the goods or services.
 This shift reflects the matching principle, a fundamental accounting concept.
 Accrued revenue also makes its way to the income statement when you receive payment for goods or services already provided.
 Both impact the income statement, providing a complete view of your profits and losses, a point emphasized by Invoiced.